 Nintendo have been a strong supporter of backwards compatibility on all their gaming devices.
 This is mostly due to the similarity in design throughout all their systems making it relatively easy to emulate the previous consoles games in the latest system.
 Sony and Microsoft are not in the same situation leaving them in an awkward situation when it comes to backwards compatibility.
 That doesn’t mean that is impossible it just means it is difficult.

-HD remakes have been Sony and Microsoft’s answer to backwards compatibility.
+HD remakes have been Sony’s answer to backwards compatibility.
 I am a big fan of the PS2 HD remakes because they are not only remastering the games in HD but they also add new features to the game such as 3D support, trophies/achievements.
 The games often support some extra features of the console such as Move support which is often used for PS3 versions of the release.
 To me this seems like a good idea because it allows us to get the best features from our current consoles and the best games of the older generation but is this a fair substitute for backwards compatibility.

 There are many gamers out there who own a huge library of PS2/Xbox games that done care about trophies/achievements or HD.
 They simply want to be able to have a single games console that can play all their games on.
 This isn’t an unreasonable request, gamers have supported the console over the years the least they should be able to do is play games they have bought on the newest version of the console.
 Sony and Microsoft have obviously seen no profit to be gained from backwards compatibility and because of this have abandoned any plans to implement it.
 There might be people who enjoy the HD remakes but it seems very unfair to to this.
 The console manufacturers want money and the gamers want games, if people want the HD remakes they will buy them regardless of whether their console has backwards compatibility.